 MyModel.register("MyModel");

 Also, every Croquet model class needs to have its static register() method called after it is defined.
-This registers the model class with Croquet's internal class database so it can be properly stored and retrieved when a snapshot is created.
+This registers the model class with Croquet's internal class database so it can be properly retrieved when a snapshot is resumed.

 See Model for the full class documentation.